 You don’t go from aspirant to master in a day.
 You won’t even know your style when you’re starting out.
-You’ll probably make stuff that’s reminiscent of your favourite director.
-But over time, as you create more short films and micro films, you’ll develop a style.
+You’ll probably make stuff that’s reminiscent of your favorite director.
+But over time, as you create more short films and microfilms, you’ll develop a style.
 Your body of work will drive others to work with you.
 You’ll gain confidence.
 And you’ll get to do what you love: make films!

 Step 5: Challenge yourself constantly.